9 Simple Habits to Help You Feel Less Stressed as a Mom

 When I was a mom with 3 young children, I definitely felt overwhelmed…sometimes much more than others.
 It was at that time I learned that I was a person who could not say “yes” to much extra stuff.
-If I was too busy, my mind would always be on the next thing.
-I was snappy and impatient with my kids.
-How do stay-at-home moms cope and not go crazy?
+If I was too busy, my stress levels would rise, my mind would always be on the next thing, and I would often lash out at my kids.
+I was snappy and impatient.
+How do moms feel less stressed?
 Let’s talk about some simple habits to help you feel less stressed as a stay-at-home mom.
 Your children will thank you!

-How do I stop being overwhelmed as a mom?
-While being a mom definitely has its stresses, there are certain things that you can do to decrease that stress.
-Even simple things can go a long way in helping you feel less exhausted and burned out.
+How do I stop being overwhelmed as a mom? you may be wondering.
+While being a mom definitely has its stresses, there are certain things that you can do, even as a busy mom, to decrease that stress.
+Chronic stress is not something that you want.
+Much of the time, even simple things can go a long way in helping you feel less exhausted and burned out.

 Stop comparing yourself to other moms